Kraigie/nostrum/guides/intro/intro.md

 - `request_guild_members` - perform member chunking to retrieve a complete list of members for all guilds at startup.
-Depending on your [cache backend](../advanced/pluggable_caching.md), this may increase startup time and, memory usage by quite a bit.
+Depending on your [cache backend](../advanced/pluggable_caching.md), this may increase startup time and memory usage by quite a bit.
 Defaults to `false`.

 ### Voice-specific